 Sitting down as a family every evening for dinner is the best time to have conversations.

 My main advice for a new host family is to start communications early and try your best to keep an open dialogue.
 Out of all the foreign students I have hosted in my home, those from the Chinese culture are, by far, the hardest to communicate with.
 They tend to keep to themselves, so trying to get them to be a part of the family is key.
 Cooking with them is a fun activity.
 Try having them show you how to cook one of their favorite meals and, in turn, showing them how to cook one of yours.
 Most of all, just extend as much love and compassion as you can and try to understand that this is a strange situation for them.

 Set out house rules for cleaning right away, and your expectations of them.
 This will prevent any miscommunication or misunderstanding.

 If any issues arise that don’t resolve between you and the student, notify your Support Services Coordinator for mediation.
 Bringing in a third party, such as the Support Services Coordinator, will put the student at ease when voicing their concerns, and help you communicate your rules and expectations of the student.
-Learn more about how Cambridge supports host families and homestay best practices in our blog section.
+Learn more about how Cambridge Network supports host families, frequently asked questions, more in our homestay blog section.